Spermophilus citelloides

-Spermophilus citelloides, sometimes called the Pannonian souslik, is an extinct species of ground squirrel in the squirrel family (Sciuridae).
+Spermophilus citelloides is an extinct species of ground squirrel in the souslik genus Spermophilus.
 It was distributed in Central and Eastern Europe, appearing in the middle Pleistocene (Holsteinian) and persisting to the late Pleistocene or early Holocene.
 Its distribution was apparently concentrated on the Pannonian Basin and the Hungarian Steppe, but at times also encompassed a larger territory in Central-Eastern Europe.
 It was probably very similar to its modern relatives, including the European souslik (S. citellus) in appearance, behaviour and ecology, and therefore reliant on short-grass steppe ecosystems.
 A 2019 study recovered it as most closely related to the speckled ground squirrel (S. suslicus).

 Taxonomy and evolution

 Spermophilus citelloides was preliminarily described by the Hungarian palaeontologist Tivadar Kormos in 1916.
 At the time, Kormos had only limited material at hand, but tentatively identified the species as a potential ancestor of the recent European ground squirrel (S. citellus), and hence he chose the name citelloides (meaning citellus-like).
 He did, however, note a similarity with the speckled ground squirrel as well.
 In the aftermath, S. citelloides received little scientific attention, and authors variably followed Kormos' reasoning, emphasised a closer relationship to the speckled ground squirrel, or saw in S. citelloides a common ancestor of both.
 It was not until 2019 that, this time with more diagnostic material, a team of researchers scrutinised S. citelloides again.
 They re-described the species and established a close relationship with the speckled ground squirrel.
 (The Podolian ground squirrel (S. odessanus) was only more recently recognised as different from the speckled ground squirrel, and is considered as conspecific to it in these accounts).
 This study also confirmed that the species is not an ancestor to either the European or the speckled ground squirrel, but most likely shares a direct common ancestor with the latter.
 This ancestor may be the earlier European species S. primigenius, which preceded it in Central Europe, or possibly a transitional form that awaits description still, and is currently treated as S. aff. primigenius.